-The application period will begin on September 1st and will close on November 1st 2021.
-The application form can be downloaded during this period on www.acc2021.de.
+The application form can be downloaded during this period on www.acc2022.de.

 We have to stop the application, if 30 Teams have applied.
 If the limit is exceeded, the application will be accepted in a first come first serve manner.
 Every team is allowed to participate with a maximum of 7 team members.
 Due to this limitation there are no guests possible in the initial application.
 If we still have free capacities after November 1st, it might be possible to bring guests and additional team members.
 Otherwise everyone is free to visit the ACC as a visitor.
 Each university can participate with one team.
 The application is valid after the organizer receives the following items: